Campus-Based Family Services

-Baylor School of Education Campus-Based Family Services is a contract-funded initiative to improve behavioral management in a local school district through direct intervention and teacher training.
+Baylor School of Education Campus-Based Family Services was a contract-funded initiative to improve behavioral management in a local school district through direct intervention and teacher training.

 The three-year (2016-2019) grant of $348,967, funded by Waco ISD, provides for a behavioral management team of five faculty members and four graduate students.
 The project was approved in August 2016 by a unanimous vote of the Waco ISD Board.